America's quintessential village in central New York state, Cooperstown is famous as baseball's birthplace.

 The lake aside, a slow walk through the ascent of the park will also give you glimpses of the Beaver Pond and a variety of wild animals and plants.

-The Beaver Pond Nature Trail, the Hyde Hall, and the Covered Bridge are all beloved visitor’s spots.
+The Beaver Pond Nature Trail, Hyde Hall, and the Covered Bridge are all beloved visitorvisitor's spots.

-In the summer, it is possible to biking, hiking, and picnicking.
+In the summer, it is possible to bike, hiking, and picnic.

-Visitors who love a bit of outdoors adventure can also try camping, and enjoy the park's picnic table and fire ring facilities.
+Visitors who love outdoor adventure can also try camping and enjoy the park's picnic table and fire ring facilities.

 It now has about 60 rooms, sprawling out over four floors.